-- Educate and train their crews in understanding and following the club's Safety Plan and Safety Rules and those of other clubs when training away. - Lead by example. - Report all occurrences of disregard for the Safety Rules to the club. - Ensure that they carry the safety equipment specified by the club at all times when coaching rowers afloat. - Encourage rowers to report incidents using the Incident Reporting System.
+- Educate and train their crews in understanding and following the club's Safety Plan and Safety Rules and those of other clubs when training away. - Lead by example. - Report all occurrences of disregard for the Safety Rules to the club. - Ensure that they carry the safety equipment specified by the club at all times when coaching rowers afloat. - Ensure that someone stays with any rower feeling unwell after exercise until they are in the care of a responsible adult or medical personnel. - Encourage rowers to report incidents using the Incident Reporting System.